 Platforms & Devices

 Private Internet Access provides custom apps for every major platform including Windows, macOS, Linux, Android, and iOS.
 You can also use PIA on up to ten devices simultaneously, double the level allowed by most VPN services.

 There are browser extensions for Chrome, Firefox, and Opera, as well as custom apps for streaming devices like the Amazon Fire TV Stick.
 Manual setup instructions are also available on the PIA website to help you guide you through older operating system versions.

 Private Internet Access is easy to install and use on all platforms, but you can still request support.

-Thanks to recent improvements, PIA’s customer support is now just as impressive as other top VPN providers.
-This is because the PIA customer service team is now ready for adoption 24/7 live chat .
+Thanks to recent improvements, PIA’s customer support is just as impressive as other top VPN providers.
+This is because the PIA customer service team is now ready for the adoption of 24/7 live chat.

 Live chat can be started from the lower right corner of the Private Internet Access website homepage.
 You are then asked to enter your account details, such as email and account ID, before connecting to the support staff.

 When you connect with a PIA support agent, you will resolve your problem within minutes.
 We realize that all PIA support staff are knowledgeable, courteous, and responsive.

 In terms of online resources, there is a repository of knowledge Large, searchable with articles on troubleshooting, account issues, technical problems, etc.

 Private Internet Access is an extremely fast VPN with strong security and some great technical features making it ideal for privacy advocates.
 If you are looking for a cheap VPN service that offers good performance and security, Private Internet Access is a great choice.